pmean/build-website/text/99/diagnostic-99.md

 author: Steve Simon
 source: http://www.pmean.com/99/diagnostic-99.html
 date: 1999-11-15
+categories:
-categories: Blog post
+- Blog post
+tags:
-tags: Diagnostic testing
+- Diagnostic testing
 output: html_document
 ---

 There is no real consensus yet on how to best combine data from several studies of a diagnostic test.
 I will outline a few approaches that seem to make sense.
-In addition to this page, I have a [general overview on meta-analysis](metaanalysis.html) and a non-technical introduction on the [practical interpretation of a meta-analysis](../12a/journal/meta-analysis.asp).
+In addition to this page
+- I have a [general overview on meta-analysis](metaanalysis.html) and a non-technical introduction on the [practical interpretation of a meta-analysis](../12a/journal/meta-analysis.asp).

 <!---More--->